 You are allowed to ask (and here is exactly what to say)

 Every interview guide says "just ask for clarification."
-None of them address why you are afraid to.
 The fear: asking makes you look like you were not listening, not smart enough, or not prepared.

 Research says the opposite.
 HR professionals report being "often relieved" when candidates ask, because it signals active listening.
 The candidate who clarifies looks more careful than the one who guesses.